jdevfullstack-tutorials/single-display-arduino-project/README.md

 But here in our project, we want to use the 7-segment display as an upgrade from the LEDs.

+The 7-segment display will either use `cathode` or `anode`.
+Make sure you got it right.

 ## The Arduino Code
 There are just two default functions in Arduino: